 - a statement regarding which grading format you will use: plain letter grades or+/-

 - a statement reminding students of University policies regarding plagiarism

-Evaluators will look to see that all required information has been included on the syllabus and, in addition, will look to
+Evaluators will look to see that all required information has been included on the syllabus and, in addition, will look to the syllabus to assess: